Henri Gouraud: Africa

 Henri Gouraud was assigned in 1894 to French Sudan.
 He developed a reputation as an effective if lucky commander.
 In 1898, he was ordered to head one of a number of units fighting Samori, the resistance leader who had been fighting the French for more than a decade.
 Driven into the highlands south of Niger River valley by a series of previous defeats, Samori's forces were defeated within the year.
 On 29 September 1898, Gouraud's unit stumbled upon Samori's encampment and captured him.
 More importantly, it marked the end of the last large state opposing French colonialism in the West.

-The capture of Samori made Henri Gouraud a celebrated figure in France, at the same time as nationalists were recovering from the setback against the British at Fashoda.
+The capture of Samori made Henri Gouraud a celebrated figure in France, at the same time as nationalist feeling in the country was heightened by the Fashoda Incident.
 The young captain was feted in the highest political circles of Paris, where he was introduced to powerful businessmen and politicians with interests in the colonial project.
 Among them were Auguste d'Arenberg and Eugène Étienne, future founders of what was called the "parti colonial".
 Thanks to the patronage of the "parti colonial", Henri Gouraud pursued a career across French Africa for the next fifteen years, with postings in Niger, Chad and Mauritania.
 In 1907, he was promoted to colonel and commissaire du Gouvernement général of Mauritania, where he led a campaign against Bedouin tribes who threatened transport between the colonies of Morocco and French West Africa.

 In 1911, after attending the centre des Hautes études militaires in France, colonel Gouraud was stationed in Morocco, where he was promoted to général de brigade, serving under Lyautey.
 He was placed in command of the Fez military region, and from 1914 to 1915 in command of all French colonial troops in western Morocco.

 World War I

 In mid-1915 he served as commander of the French Expeditionary Corps that was committed to the Dardanelles campaign.
 He was wounded on 30 June, and subsequently lost his right arm.

-From December 1915 to December 1916 and from June 1917 until the end of the war he commanded the Fourth Army on the Western Front, where he gained distinction for his use of elastic defense during the Second Battle of the Marne.
-On 22 November 1918, he entered the city of Strasbourg, overthrowing the Soviet government that had been proclaimed there on 11 November 1918.
+From December 1915 to December 1916 and from June 1917 until the end of the war he commanded the Fourth Army on the Western Front, where he gained distinction for his use of elastic defense during the Second Battle of the Marne in July 1918.

+On 22 November 1918 he entered the city of Strasbourg, overthrowing the Soviet government that had been proclaimed there on 11 November 1918.